 Follow the signs to reach a gravel road and the DOC sign (35km from Mangakino) directing you (right) towards the geographic Centre of the North Island.
-It’s only 500 metres from the main gravel road, and follows a single track into beautiful forest with a monumental plinth marking the centre – a classic example of 1970s Forest Service design and a photo-op not to be missed of course!
+It’s only 500 metres from the main gravel road, and follows a single track into beautiful forest with a monumental plinth marking the centre – a photo-op not to be missed of course!

 Backtrack to the main gravel road, and turn right.
 This will lead you to Link Road, which leads to the Pureora camping area and the start of the Timber Trail.

 A helpful source of information about this ride, and other Heartland Rides, is Classic New Zealand Cycle Trails by the Kennett Brothers.

 FITNESS & SKILLS